Fowler Avenue Connection

 Community Petition?

-by Theodore , almost 3 years ago
+by Theodore , about 4 years ago

 In the notes to the recent city commission meeting, the lead transportation engineer announced that Fowler Road will be built.
 This, of course, raises questions about the purpose of this forum.
 Is it just theater?
 The comments are decidedly against a four-lane connector road, removal of the mature trees, submerging of the existing creek, and removal of the quiet and well-used walking path.
 If the forum really can impact the project, then the city would reconsider or scale back plans for the connector.